CLICK HERE TO REGISTER

 [edit] Notable Species

-Coquet is best known for its terns with Common Tern, Arctic Tern and Sandwich Tern breeding and also small numbers of the rare Roseate Tern.
-This is the British stronghold for this declining species and an upsurge in numbers in 2002 resulted in 57 pairs raising 74 young.
-The peak period for seeing the Roseate Terns is mid-May to early-September.
-In addition to terns there are breeding Common Eider and Atlantic Puffin.
+Coquet Island, a kilometre offshore from the small town of Amble, is best known for its terns with Common Tern, Arctic Tern and Sandwich Tern breeding and also good numbers of the rare Roseate Tern.
+This is the British stronghold for this declining species and an upsurge in numbers in the early 2000s resulted in a rise from 34 pairs in 2000 to a peak of 111 pairs in 2015; in 2016 there were 104 pairs.
+The period for seeing the Roseate Terns is mid May to early September.
+In addition to the terns, there are breeding Common Eider and Atlantic Puffin.

 [edit] Rarities